linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 26.09.2024 (announcement Web4)
+- Imagine unlocking the full potential of Web4 right at your fingertips! 🚀 We're crafting more tools to bring you closer to Linkspreed & Web4 🔗🔍 What features do YOU want to see next?
+Drop your ideas below! ⬇️ #Web4 #Linkspreed #Innovation

+### 26.09.2024 (announcement Web4)
+- Connecting Denmark, one community at a time 🌍🤝 We're on a mission to build stronger, smarter networks for everyone. 🇩🇰 What community features would help YOUR city thrive?
+Let's chat in the comments! 💬 #Denmark4.0 #Web4 #Linkspreed

 ### 25.09.2024 (announcement Web4)
 - Ever wondered how Open Source fuels innovation? 🚀 Dive into our vision for a decentralized future at web4.one/opensource!
 Be part of the change & share your thoughts! 💬 How will YOU shape Web4? #OpenSource #Web4 #Innovation #Linkspreed #Community